EarzuChan/Ryo/README.md

 SEngine.
 The solution supports various types of game data, including game stories, save files, models, configurations, and in-game audio-visual resources.
 The development stack consists mainly of .NET C# for the backend and TypeScript + Vue3 for the front-end user interface.

+The name "Ryo" is derived from the Japanese character "鿌" (Ryo), actually Ryo is a character from the anime [Bocchi the Rock!](https://en.wikipedia.org/wiki/Bocchi_the_Rock!).

+The chinese version of this document is [here](README_CN.md).

 ## Features